-The most common financial question posed to the Agency is "How did we do financially from fiscal year 2013 to fiscal year 2014?"
-The Statements of Net Assets (Deficit) and the Statements of Revenues, Expenses, and Changes in Net Assets report information about the Agency's activities in a way that will help answer this question.
-These two statements report the net assets of the Agency and the changes in them.
-One can think of the Agency's net assets (deficit) - the difference between assets and liabilities - as one way to measure financial health or financial position.
-Over time, increases or decreases in the Agency's net assets are one indicator of whether the financial health is improving or deteriorating.
+The most common financial question posed to the Agency is "How did we do financially fiscal year 2014 to fiscal year 2015?"
+The Statements of Net Position (Deficit) and the Statements of Revenues, Expenses, and Changes in Net Position report information about the Agency's activities in a way that will help answer this question.
+These two statements report the net position of the Agency and the changes in them.
+One can think of the Agency's net position (deficit) - the difference between assets and deferred outflows, liabilities, and deferred inflows - as one way to measure financial health or financial position.
+Over time, increases or decreases in the Agency's net position are one indicator of whether the financial health is improving or deteriorating.
 However, one will need to consider other non-financial factors such as changes in economic conditions and new or changed governmental legislation.
-As the Agency was a developmental stage entity, it is expected and reasonable that net assets continued to decrease until sales of electricity from the Prairie State Project began in June 2012 and the Agency began to bill its members for power supply and costs.
+As the Agency was a developmental stage entity, it is expected and reasonable that net position continued to decrease until sales of electricity from the Prairie State Project begin in June 2012 and the Agency began to bill its members for power supply and costs.

-To begin our analysis, a summary of the Agency's Statements of Net Assets (Deficit) is presented to Table A-
+To begin our analysis, a summary of the Agency's Statements of Net Position (Deficit) is presented in Table A-1.

+Table A-1

-Table A-1 Condensed Statements of Net Assets (Deficit) (000's)
+Statements of Net Position (Deficit)

+(000's)